 It is possibly the oldest book in the Bible.
 Job himself made “morning and offering burnt offerings” (Job 1:5), and there is no mention in the book of the Jewish priesthood.
 Job probably lived before the time of Abraham.

 He was a real person.
 Other Bible writers refer to him (James 5:11).
-Ezekiel mentions him with Noah and Daniel as exceptionally righteousness (Ezekiel 14:14, 20).
+Ezekiel mentions him with Noah and Daniel as exceptionally righteous (Ezek 14:14, 20).

 – THE LORD –

-The book of Job makes a distinction between God and the Lord (1:8-9; 2:3).
-In the article Son of God it is proposed that “the Lord” in Job refers to Jesus Christ before He became a human being.
+The book of Job makes a distinction between God and the Lord (Job 1:8-9; 2:3).
+In the article Son of God, it is proposed that “the Lord” in Job refers to Jesus Christ before He became a human being.

 – SONS OF GOD –